AntonioFasano/SienaR/README.md

 Note, by the way, that here we use the internal web app format, which starts with the family name.
 This will be changed in the future.

+At a later time, when you are all done with setting committees, you might want to check what are the members for a given sitting committee.
+Type something along the lines of:

+    findCommittee("Banking Management", examdate = as.Date("2021/10/05"))

+and you'll get a table with the employee ID, the full name, and the e-mail of each member of the exam committee for the Banking Management sitting scheduled on 05/10/2021.

 ## Adding Grades to an Exam Sitting

 This is handled by the function `postGrades()`.
 That was used to automatically route grades computed in the lab by my e-learning tool, [Testmacs](https://github.com/antoniofasano/testmacs),  to the Student Management System.
 Due to the pandemic, this feature is temporarily halted.
+However, it is possible to automatically retrieve, grade and post Moodle quiz responses.

 # SienaR Plugins